 The general state of studies on men.
 The state of studies on men in the 10 national contexts varies in terms of the volume and detail of research, the ways in which research has been framed, as well as substantive differences in men's societal position and social practices.
 The framing of research refers to the extent to which research on men has been conducted directly and in an explicitly gendered way, the relation of these studies to feminist scholarship, Women's Studies and Gender Research more generally, and the extent to which research on men is focuses on and presents 'voices' of men or those affected by men.
 Other differences stem from include different theoretical, methodological and disciplinary emphases, assumptions and decisions.
 In all the countries reviewed the state of research on men is uneven and far from well developed.
 In most countries research on men is still relatively new and in the process of uneven development.
-The extent of national research resources seems to be a factor affecting the extent of research on men.
-In some countries there is now some form of relatively established tradition of research on men, albeit of different orientations.
+The extent of national research resources seems to be a factor affecting the extent of research on men, albeit of different orientations.
 In most countries, though there may not be a very large body of focused research on men, a considerable amount of analysis of men is possible.